As of April 28, 2020

 Welcome to Shmoop!
-Welcome to Shmoop!
 We know...reading the fine print isn't as fun as reading Shmoop's sparkling analysis about "Lucy in the Sky with Diamonds," but please read through these carefully.

-II.
+III.
 Shmoop's Services

 V. Registration and Access to Shmoop Services